After installing the Baota Panel, it comes with a built-in firewall. CentOS 6 uses iptables, CentOS 7 uses firewalld, and Debian/Ubuntu uses ufw.

 Enter the Baota Panel backend, find Security, and then you can see the firewall interface.
 Here you can add or delete firewall rules, such as adding port permissions.

 Different Linux systems have different built-in firewall software.
-For example, CentOS 7 has firewalld built-in, while CentOS 6 has iptables built-in.
-So, let's discuss the rule commands for these two firewalls separately.
+For example, CentOS 7 has firewalld built-in, while CentOS 6's built-in firewall is iptables, so the rule commands for the two firewalls are explained separately.

 Check status: systemctl status firewalld